-Innocent For Honor Accounts Getting Banned: Faulty Ubisoft Servers Or EAC Bug?
+Innocent ‘For Honor’ Accounts Getting Banned: Faulty Ubisoft Servers Or EAC Bug?

 It’s just been short of two weeks since For Honor released on the PC, Xbox One, and PS4, and countless of players who got their hands on the game are already dropping the title for various reasons.

 While For Honor has received its fair share of praise from various reviewers as Polygon, much of the earlier discontent about For Honor started because of the terrible server issues that has plagued For Honor since day one, Gamespressoreports.
-Connectivity issues were widespread and servers were constantly lagging and kept disconnecting, which rendered For Honor‘s best ammunition, its multiplayer mode, a complete waste of time and money.
+Connectivity issues were widespread, and servers were constantly lagging and kept disconnecting, which rendered For Honor‘s best ammunition, its multiplayer mode, a complete waste of time and money.

 In fact, just a couple of hours ago, a widespread server outage has plagued For Honor players all over the globe, pushing Ubisoft to conduct aggressive investigation and fixes.

-But For Honor servers are not only what’s keeping players displeased or completely rid of For Honor.Kotakuwrites that there have been various reports of bans and suspensions getting handed out to innocent and oblivious For Honor players.
+But For Honor servers are not only what’s keeping players displeased or completely rid of For Honor.Kotaku writes that there have been various reports of bans and suspensions getting handed out to innocent and oblivious For Honor players.
 In fact, what’s more alarming is that there are players who have yet to get a copy of For Honor but are already receiving bans via e-mail.

-One Redditmember and For Honor player GoGoSpaceMan has been on Hot Topic for the past few days now with the report that he has yet to play his fresh and newly opened For Honor game and he is already banned.
+One Reddit member and For Honor player GoGoSpaceMan has been on Hot Topic for the past few days now with the report that he has yet to play his fresh and newly opened For Honor game and he is already banned.

-Apparently, he has been getting the error code from EasyAntiCheat 0006000043 every time he started joining a game so when he got wind of a hotfix coming to For Honor this week, he thought his problems will soon be over and he could finally get to play For Honor.
-But after the hotfix rolled out, he gets banned:
+Apparently, he has been getting the error code from EasyAntiCheat 0006000043 every time he started joining a game, so when he got wind of a hotfix coming to For Honor this week, he thought his problems will soon be over and he could finally get to play For Honor.
+But after the hotfix rolled out, he gets banned.

 A couple more of For Honor players who have experienced the same issues have voiced out their frustrations in reply to his post and like him, have all submitted support tickets to no avail.